Marketing Strategy Blog

 Use these essential marketing and SEO tools to monitor and analyze your SEO performance:

-• Google Analytics: Provides detailed insights into organic traffic, user behavior, and conversion rates.
+• GA4: Provides detailed insights into organic traffic, user behavior, and conversion rates.
 It allows you to track key metrics like bounce rate, session duration, and goal completions.

 • Google Search Console: Helps you monitor keyword rankings, impressions, and click-through rates (CTR).
-It’s essential to understand how your site performs in search results and identify any indexing issues.
+It’s essential to understand how your site performs in Google search results and spot any indexing issues or other issues that Google is identifying.

 Using an SEO Scorecard

-A quarterly SEO scorecard provides a snapshot of how your SEO efforts align with business outcomes.
+An online SEO dashboard provides an easy-to-access view of your SEO performance.
 Your scorecard should include:

 • Organic traffic growth